ivanchromjak/jekyll-theme-eon/_blocks/home-why-jekyll-7.md

 title: Simplicity
 ---

-Jekyll sites are static sites with a help of templating language Liquid, it is easy to learn if you already know HTML, CSS and JavaScript.
+Jekyll is a static site using Liquid language, it is easy to learn if you already know HTML and JS.